 And, of course, don’t forget to ask: is there a cheaper alternative that suits my needs?

 Hi, I’m Sara-Jayne Slocombe of Amethyst Raccoon.
-I help your small businesses thrive using the power of your numbers, empowering you so that you have the confidence and knowledge to run your business profitably and achieve the goals you’re after.
+I help your small business thrive using the power of your numbers, empowering you so that you have the confidence and knowledge to run your business profitably and achieve the goals you’re after.

 I am a UK-based Business Insights Consultant, which means I look at your data and turn it into information and insights.
 I separate the noise from the signal and translate it all into actions that you can actually take in your business.

-If you loved this blog, be sure to sign up to my newsletter for more insights:
+If this blog was helpful, be sure to sign up to my newsletter to never miss a new one:

 Sara-Jayne Slocombe